What Are Florida Premises Liability Laws?

 • You were an invitee or licensee.

-• There’s a wrongful act, such as a breach of the duty of care.
+• There’s a breach of the duty of care owed to you.

 Statute of Limitations for Florida Premises Liability Claims

 The statute of limitations sets the maximum time limit for parties in a civil dispute to pursue damages through a legal action.
-It takes effect on the date the alleged offense occurred.
-Expect it to vary depending on the nature of the wrongdoing and the jurisdiction.
-In Florida, premises liability claims have a statute of limitations of two years.
+It generally starts on the date the alleged incident occurred.
+In Florida, premises liability cases have a statute of limitations of two years.
 The time limit for pursuing such claims starts from the date the victim was involved in an accident.

-Your premises liability claim may get dismissed if you fail to file it within the statute of limitations.
-However, the court may exempt you under certain circumstances.
-As such, the clock may be stopped or paused.
+Your premises liability case may get dismissed if you fail to file it within the two-year statute of limitations.
+However, exceptions to the time limit may apply.
+Your Florida premises liability lawyer can review your specific circumstances to determine how long you have to take legal action.

 Types of Premises Liability Claims to Pursue in Clearwater, Florida